 Students have the responsibility of taking home all notices that are given to them.
 Many notices are very important, informing parents of things going on at the school that they need to know.
 Students, please make sure that you give all papers to your parents.
 The school website, hesglendale.org, is also a tool for parents to use to stay current with events, newsletters, and teacher blogs.
+Parents are responsible for connecting to Class Dojo and reading any information posted.

-A locker is mandatory for students in 6^{th} , 7^{th} , and 8^{th} grades.
-A \$5.00, nonrefundable fee will be charged for locker maintenance and operation.
+for locker maintenance and operation.
 The lockers will be required to be kept in original condition (no stickers, markers or paint, etc.), and kept clean and odor free (no open food items or dirty socks/clothing etc.).
 Students are responsible for providing their own locks for their locker.
 The lock must be a combination style lock, and the office must be given the combination for the student's lock to remain on file.